Headshot Tips: Getting Ready For Your Portrait Session

 What to wear for a professional headshot

 When choosing clothing for your professional headshot: think classic.
 Pick your favorite suit that fits you well and is preferably a classic dark color like navy blue or gray.
-Choose a suit that doesn’t bunch up when you button it or if you sit down, and a shirt and tie that match each other and the suit.
+Choose a professional suit or business-oriented outfit that has a classic look: you shouldn’t be able to tell what decade it is in the photo.
+Don’t choose anything with bold, distracting patterns or colors, unless you can layer a plain blazer or sweater over it so not much of the pattern is showing and you get just a pop of color.

 Try to stay away from anything with bold, distracting patterns or colors.
 Clothing with really tight grids or a small herringbone pattern can have a moiré pattern effect on camera, so stay away from tight grid-like patterns.
 Thin stripes that are a little further apart are okay.
 Ties look best when their tone lands between the suit and the shirt– so a light shirt, a dark suit, and a tie in a shade somewhere between them.
 Some ties are too shiny– try to stay away from really reflective, shiny, silk ties.